strapi/documentation/docs/developer-docs/latest/developer-resources/content-api/integrations/laravel.md

 $entry = $strapi->entry('restaurants', $id = 5);
 ```

 ## Conclusion

-Here is how to request your collection types in Strapi using Laravel.
-When you create a collection type or a single type you will have a certain number of REST API endpoints available to interact with.
+We've showed how to request your collection types in Strapi using Laravel.
+When you create a collection type or a single type you will have a number of REST API endpoints available to interact with.

-There is more documentation available in the [README](https://github.com/dbfx/laravel-strapi) or in the [PHP integration guide](/developer-docs/latest/developer-resources/content-api/integrations/php.md).
+There is more documentation available in the [README](https://github.com/dbfx/laravel-strapi) and in the [PHP integration guide](/developer-docs/latest/developer-resources/content-api/integrations/php.md).